borkdude/html/README.md

 - Less dynamic compared to other hiccup libraries (this can also seen as a benefit when it comes to security and performance)
 - New and thus not as mature and battle tested as other libraries.
 Issues + PRs welcome though
-- This library only outputs HTML5.
-If you want to output XML, use a different library
+- This library only outputs HTML5 when using the `html` macro.
+If you want to output XML, use the `xml` macro.

 In this README, all example results are written as strings.
 In reality they are a `borkdude.html.Html` object which just contains a string.
 This is done to